-Term: 1 Inclusive Community Our community is accepting and welcoming, fostering right relationship and committed to the common good. on O Week Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 Week 8 Week 9 Week 1 0 SEL Focus PB4L Per Pers sonal Strengths Emotional Literacy Inclusive Community Term:2 Liberating Education We open hearts and minds, through quality teaching and learning experiences, so that through critical reflection and engagement each person is hope-filled and free to build a better world for all.
-100 Week Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 Week 8 Week 9 Week 1 SEL Focus Positive Coping Problem Solving 59 Liberating Education Term: 3 Gospel Spirituality We invite all people into the story of Jesus and strive to make his message of compassion, justice and peace a living reality within our community.
+Term: 1 Our comr good. on O Week Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 Week 8 Week 9 Week 1 0 SEL Focus PB4L Personal Strengths Emotional Literacy Inclusive Community Term:2 Liberating Education We open hearts and minds, through quality teaching and learning experiences, so that through critical reflection and engagement each person is hope-filled and free to build a better world for all.
+100 Week Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 Week 8 Week 9 Week 1 SEL Focus Positive Coping Problem Solving 59 Liberating Education Term: 3 We invite Gospel Spirituality We invite all people into the story of Jesus and strive to make his message of compassion, justice and peace a living reality within our community.
 Week Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 Week 8 Week 9 Week 1 0 SEL Focus Stress Management Help Seeking Gratitude Gospel Spirituality Term 4 Justice and Solidarity We are committed to justice and peace for all, grounded in a spirituality of action and reflection that calls us to stand in solidarity with those who are marginalised and the Earth itself.
 75 Week Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 Week 8 Week 9 Week 1 0 SEL Focus Identity Positive Relations Justice and Solidarity